I thought I knew what muscle soreness was until I worked out with my football buddy.

 I was sore for the next week.

-After about 8 days, I was able to lift my hands over my head.
+After about 8 days, I was able to lift my arms over my head.

-Let me share with you what happened to me and what you need to do about it if it happens to you.
+Let me share with you what happened to me and what you need to do if it happens to you.

 What is the pain that I get in my muscles after a heavy workout or activity?

-It is Delayed Onset Muscle Soreness (DOMS).
-The pain is from microtraumas to the muscle from pushing the muscle to a level it is not sue to.
+This is called Delayed Onset Muscle Soreness (DOMS).
+The pain is from microtraumas to the muscle from pushing the muscle to a level it is not used to.

 It is likely DOMS:

 - If the pain in the muscle is over a broad area of the muscle and not in a specific targeted point

 - If the day before or a few days before you did more activity or exercise than you usually do

 - If you have minimal or no pain in the muscle when moving the joint unloaded